 Easy Lemon Curd Recipe

-This Easy Lemon Curd Recipe is perfect for using up leftover lemons and tastes amazing on so many desserts.
-It’s creamy, sweet and so easy to make!
+This Easy Lemon Curd Recipe is creamy, sweet and so easy to make!
+It's the perfect way to use up leftover lemons and tastes amazing on so many things!

 - 1 cup lemon juice